 In addition to its ability to request information on a voluntary basis, the ACCC’s most effective investigatory tool is the section 155 notice.
 This is a statutory notice requiring recipients to produce information and documents, and to make available individuals for cross-examination under oath and without privilege against self-incrimination.
 Information which is subject to legal professional privilege can be withheld from the ACCC.

 Section 155 notices often impose a considerable burden on their recipients by requiring the analysis, collation and production of a large number of documents and, in some cases, a significant amount of information within a limited time frame.
-However, section 155 notices are used relatively sparingly, and the ACCC is usually willing to negotiate over the scope of the notice to ensure that it obtains the most relevant material in the shortest possible time frames, including in tranches.
+The ACCC is usually willing to negotiate over the scope of a notice to ensure that it obtains the most relevant material in the shortest possible time frames, including in tranches.

 Search and seizure powers